sarisabban/RosettaAbinitio/README.md

 5. Execute this script from within the working directory to generate all necessary files and folders using this command:

+`bash Abinitio_pbs.bash`

+or

-`bash Abinitio.bash`
+`bash Abinitio_slurm.bash`

+Then submit the generated files abinitio and cluster files as per your spesific job scheduler command (qsub for PBS and sbatch for SLURM).

 6. Make sure your HPC has gnuplot installed to allow for the final result to be generated into a PDF plot.
-7. This script is setup to run using the PBS job scheduler, simple changes can be made to make it work on other job schedulers, but thorough understading of each job scheduler is nessesary to make these modifications.

-8. The default computation settings are for normal Abinitio computation (25,000 decoys).
-You will have to run the following command to change the script to allow it to run a larger computation (1,000,000 decoys):
+7. The default computation settings are for normal Abinitio computation (25,000 decoys).
+You will have to change the *array* and *-nstruct* values to acheive 1,000,000 decoys that is sometimes required for publications.

-`sed -i '/#PBS -l walltime=9:00:00/d' Abinitio.bash && sed -i 's/thin/thin_1m/g' Abinitio.bash && sed -i 's/-nstruct 25/-nstruct 1000/g' Abinitio.bash`

-9. Running the script will automatically generate the submission files and then automatically submit them.
+8. Running the script will automatically generate the submission files and then automatically submit them.